Matthew-Dove/Std.Out/README.md

 # 2.2.3

 * Changing the IOptions to be scoped with IOptionsSnapshot, to debug the config only loading on the first request.

+# 2.2.4

+* Changing the IOptions to inject the raw object models, instead of using the options pattern.